 Where to Stay in Fort Wayne

-If you're looking to camp, look no further than Johnny Appleseed Campground is located in Johnny Appleseed Park.
+If you're looking to camp, look no further than the Johnny Appleseed Campground, which is located in Johnny Appleseed Park.
 Close to I-69, it’s a convenient location to stop and set up camp for the night.
 And as the name suggests, this spot is more than a campground.
 It’s a family fun destination that boasts a unique piece of history: the park is home to the grave of the Midwest’s favorite volunteer arborist: John Chapman, a.k.a.
 Johnny Appleseed.